 Enter </body> in the search box, then press enter.
 The code will "jump" to the </body> tag in your template and highlight it in yellow.

 Immediately above the </body> tag, enter the code you got from Pinterest.

-Before you save your template, remove the word "async" from the code.
-This is important, your template will not save unless you remove the word "async".
+Before you save your template, remove the words "async defer" from the code.
+This is important, your template will not save unless you remove the words "async defer".